lucidrains/transfusion-pytorch/README.md

 ## Transfusion - Pytorch (wip)

-Pytorch implementation of [Transfusion](https://www.arxiv.org/abs/2408.11039), Predict the Next Token and Diffuse Images with One Multi-Modal Model", from MetaAI.
+Pytorch implementation of [Transfusion](https://www.arxiv.org/abs/2408.11039), "Predict the Next Token and Diffuse Images with One Multi-Modal Model", from MetaAI.

 Once completed, will also extend this to flow matching, as well as audio and video.